82Startup-social-blockchain/blockchain/README.md

 * Do we make account creation part of the blockchain or something different (i.e. account would interact with blockchain just through public key)

+- How to prevent timestamp manipulation by a node?

 ### Plan

 1. Put everything in RAM